Colonoscopy

 How do I prepare for the colonoscopy?

 Please read the information leaflet.
 Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this examination.
-Complete the health questionnaire provided as fully as possible.
+Complete the health questionnaire sent/given to you as fully as possible.

 To be able to see the lining of the large bowel you will need to have your large bowel empty and free of faeces.
-To do this we will send you sachets of a special powder to mix with water and drink.
-Instructions for how to take these sachets should have come with your appointment time.
-If not, contact the Endoscopy Department – see contact numbers.
+To do this you will need to change what you normally eat, and drink a powder to mix with water.
+Instructions for how to take these sachets and when to eat and drink should have come with your appointment time.

 • CJD (commonly known as mad cow disease) – Please inform the department if you have been notified that you are at risk of CJD/vCJD (Creutzfeldt-Jakob disease/variant Creutzfeldt-Jakob disease) for public health reasons.